Let me ask you a question:

 Do Guest Posting (Yeah Yeah, I Know)

 Guest posting is one of my favorite ecommerce link building techniques.
 It can help you build authentic relationships with industry bloggers while growing your site’s exposure.
+An easy bit of content marketing.

 Doing guest posting allows you to get high-quality links that can help you increase your rankings for branded keywords.